sid-code/nmoo/README.md

 This project is an attempt to create a system similar to LambdaMOO and also an attempt to learn Nim, a very interesting new systems programming language.

-It's far from complete, in fact there is hardly anything to suggest that it even will be a text game yet.

 I'm using the LambdaMOO [Programmer's Manual][2] as a very loose specification for this project.

-Things I have done (or almost done):
-  * set up an acceptable object system with inheritance
-  * created a scripting language to define verbs
-  * player command parsing
-  * verb handling

-Things left to do:
-  * build up the object database
-  * networking
-  * any sort of documentation

   [1]: http://en.wikipedia.org/wiki/LambdaMOO
   [2]: http://www.hayseed.net/MOO/manuals/ProgrammersManual.html